 Not very bright.

 The Hisense M2 Pro is a very good gaming projector.
 It features a triple-laser light source (Red, Green, and Blue Trichroma) that projects extremely vivid primary colors.
-Combined with its very wide color gamut, strong color accuracy, and excellent contrast in darker scenes, it helps create a vibrant gaming experience.
-However, its brightness is only average, making it more suitable for gaming in a dark or dimly lit room.
+Combined with its very wide color gamut and strong color accuracy, it helps create a vibrant gaming experience.
+As for contrast, it looks best in mixed scenes, but very dark games can look a bit flatter because blacks are raised.
+Plus, its brightness is only average, making it more suitable for gaming in a dark or dimly lit room.
 It also supports Dolby Vision, HDR10/HDR10+, and HLG.
-Additionally, it features low input lag at 120Hz and 240Hz, but is less responsive at 60Hz.
-Consider playing at higher refresh rates for optimal responsiveness.
+Additionally, it features low input lag at 120Hz and 240Hz, but is less responsive at 60Hz; still quick enough for most people, but competitive gamers should stick to the faster refresh rates.

 Fantastic brightness uniformity.